lis05/MoLa/README.md

 Imports a module.

 1. Checks whether `module_path` is correct.
-Otherwise signals InvalidModulePathError.
+Otherwise signals ImportError.
 2. Checks whether there is no global variable with the name `identifier` in the current environment.
-If there is, signals NameAlreadyTakenError.
+If there is, signals NameCollisionError.
 3. Checks whether the module at `module_path` has already been imported (directly or indirectly).
 If such, `identifier` becomes a reference to that module structure, and the instruction terminates.
-4. Otherwise, creates a new environment.
-5. Generates instructions and appends them to the end of the instructions list.
+4. Generates instructions and appends them to the end of the instructions list.
+All generated instructions receive a new env_id.
-6. Executes the instructions of the module in the new environment.
+5. Executes the instructions of the module in the new environment.
-7. Creates a module structure containing the environment under the name of `identifier`, as well as the absolute offset to the instructions in the imported module.
+6. Creates a module structure containing the environment under the name of `identifier`, as well as the absolute offset to the instructions in the imported module.

 #### `EXPORT_OBJECT identifier`
 - `identifier` is the name under which we want to export the object on the stack.
 - the stack must contain an object.

 Exports the objects on the stack under the name `identifier` by adding it to the current environment.
 Throws an InternalError if the stack is empty.
-If there's already an object exported with the given name, throws NameAlreadyTakenError.
+If there's already an object exported with the given name, throws NameCollisionError.

 #### `CREATE_GLOBAL identifier`
 - `identifier` is the name of the global variable we want to create.

 Creates a global variable in the current environment, initially with value `null`.
-Throws NameAlreadyTakenError if there's already an accessible object with the same name in the environment.
+Throws NameCollisionError if there's already an accessible object with the same name in the environment.

 #### `CREATE_FUNCTION identifier mode_1 arg_1 ... mode_n arg_n`
 - `identifier` is the name of the function.